data-talks-sydney/etl-bi-engineer-datatalks-challenge/README.md

 2. Can you document the issues and assumptions made?

-**Data Transformation** : Using DBT, transform the raw data provided in order to create staging and summary tables as shown below.
+**Data Transformation** : Transform the raw data provided in order to create staging and summary tables as shown below.

 - Create a *User Journey* table with the following information